 To satisfy the Natural State’s minimum insurance requirements as required by the Safety Responsibility Act, you must purchase the following coverage and limits (coverage amounts):

 Property Damage (PD): 25k.
-PD is also a kind of third-party coverage, but covers the other driver/party’s property damage or loss in an accident that is caused by you.
-To drive in Arkansas you need to at least be covered for $25,000 for the other party’s property loss per accident.
-Higher limits are available with you Arkansas insurer.
+PD is also a kind of third-party coverage but covers the other driver/party’s property damage or loss in an accident that is caused by you.
+To drive in Arkansas you need at least $25,000 coverage for the other party’s property loss per accident.
+Higher limits are available with your Arkansas insurer.

 In the Natural State, all licensed insurers are required by law to offer additional protection on top of the minimum types of coverage available to you.
 We highlight here two kinds of optional coverages for Arkansas motorists:

-First Party Coverage: as its name suggests, this benefit covers the first party, which includes you, your family household members, and anyone sitting in or driving your car (with your permission) at the time of accident.
+First Party Coverage: this benefit covers the first party, which includes you, your family household members and anyone sitting in or driving your car (with your permission) at the time of the accident.
 Most importantly, it kicks in regardless of fault.
 There are three different component benefits and AR insurers are required to include all into any new policy unless you reject them in writing.
-Their specific name may vary, but in summary these benefits are:
+Their specific name may vary, but in summary, these benefits are:

 - Income Disability Benefits: in case your injuries disable you, and you can't work and earn your income as a result, this helps to soften the blow.
-It pays you the lesser of 70% of your lost income, or up to $140 per week for no more than 52 consecutive weeks from the accident.
-If you are able to afford a higher premium, you have the option of higher weekly limits, depending on the Arkansas insurer you go with.
+It pays you the lesser of 70% of your lost income or up to $140 per week for no more than 52 consecutive weeks from the accident.
+If you are able to afford a higher premium, you have the option of higher weekly limits, depending on your Arkansas insurer.

 Uninsured / Underinsured Motorist Coverage (UM/UIM): In 2012, 16% of total auto insurance claims in Arkansas were due to uninsured motorists.
 To protect yourself against getting into accidents with an uninsured driver, consider getting UM or UIM protection.
 This is a coverage licensed insurers are required to offer you that you can decline: